 IV Sedation Dentistry

-At McCauley Dental, we use IV Sedation during oral surgery to minimize the stress of the procedure.
+At McCauley Dental in Delray Beach, we use IV Sedation during oral surgery to minimize the stress of the procedure.
 IV Sedation Dentistry relieves anxiety, decreases pain, and interferes with memory to help relax the patient through the length of their procedure.
-It’s so effective, patients who undergo sedation believe their pain-free procedure only took 5 minutes, when in fact it was a complicated, 90-minute procedure.
+It's so effective, patients who undergo sedation believe their pain-free procedure only took 5 minutes, when in fact it was a complicated, 90-minute procedure.
 If you experience feelings of anxiety toward dental procedures of any sort, let Dr. McCauley know so that we might adjust our techniques to better suit your comfort.

 For information on oral surgery please call our office at 561-272-8555.